malashinroman/CSVA/README.md

 ## Update 2023

-I slightly refactored code that is now compatible with opencv4.x and should be easier to compile.
+I did minor changes to the code to make it compatible with new opencv4.x.

 ### Ubuntu 22.04 install